6 Things That Depression Definitely Is NOT

 They need empathy, not distrust.

-5. What depression is NOT: just a phase
+5. Just a phase

-But depression IS NOT a phase
+But depression IS NOT a phase.

 It's not something someone grows out of, the way teenagers eventually become normal decent people.

-You don't "get over" depression, you seek treatment and intervention.
+You don't "get over" depression, you seek treatment and intervention

-6. What depression is NOT: a cry for attention
+6. A cry for attention

 A depressed person is not looking for attention.